Sonicsmith goes full Eurorack with the E1 series

 The 2nd E1 module we’ll be presenting is an open-source “musical mainframe” called the MIDVertor E1.
 The scope of the planned features really deserves a whole article of its own but originally it was planned to only give people a MIDI output option as some Eurorack users weren’t interested in MIDI at all, and I wasn’t going to make them pay for it.

-Quickly I realized that to configure all the MIDI settings, there is a menu with a push encoder knob to make selections.
+Quickly I realized that to configure all the MIDI settings we’ll need a menu with a push encoder knob to make selections.
 Then I wanted to tackle the polyphony issue as solving it at this stage would be ideal.
 At this point, we invented the “Sonicsmith bus” which is a 4 pin ultra-fast, bi-directional data connection between the MIDVertor E1 and other synthesizers like the ConVertor E1.
 This connection allows transmitting the pitch, ENV, gate, sustain pedal and any other data we may need to make a compelling and intuitive musical performance from a ConVertor into the MIDI realm.
-But the “Sonicsmith bus” being bi-directional will allow the MIDVertor E1 to also control the ConVertor back either switching its sound presets, updating it’s firmware, arpeggiating, modulating it’s sound engine or simply controlling the Oscillator directly via MIDI input coming from the MIDVertor E1 like a regular MIDI to DCO interface.
+But the “Sonicsmith bus” being bi-directional will allow the MIDVertor E1 to also control the ConVertor E1 back either switching its sound presets, updating it’s firmware, arpeggiating, modulating it’s sound engine or simply controlling the Oscillator directly via MIDI input coming from the MIDVertor E1 like a regular MIDI to DCO interface.
 We included 6 connections like that at the back (there is actually one extra for expansion so 7) that up-to 6 string guitar can be catered with 6 ConVertors to unify their MIDI outputs to one MIDI channel.
 It will be possible to split the MIDI channels across different strings and in MIDI control mode we’ll be able to gang different synths for a keyboard split operation.
 There is a USB connection for updating firmware and programming the MIDVertor E1 yourself with your own firmware.
 The source code will be hosted on Github so all you tweak-head programmers will be free to add/remove features, change the menu system, add indicators on the screen if more feedback is desired, or even just add animations on the screen when the synths are playing through it.

 Audio to synth polyphony at last